effectivecore/core/docs/software.md

 Note: the many hostings still using the official discontinued software.
 For example: PHP before version 7 or MySQL before version 5.6.
-It's bad practice and we do not recommend to use such hostings.
+This is bad practice and it's not recommended to use such hosting!
 Read more about PHP Supported Versions: http://php.net/supported-versions.php Read Oracle Lifetime Support Policy for identifying the life cycle of MySQL.

 Apache 2.4 requires
 ---------------------------------------------------------------------

 - enable module "php7_module"
 - enable module "rewrite_module"
 - enable module "dir_module"